Helco/zzdocs/docs/resources/AED.md

-#  ActorEx Description
+#  AED

 ActorEx Description (AED) files are in Zanzarah mappings between body model, optional wings model and a set of animations per part.
-It is developed by Funatics, seen by the similar format for [[scene files|SCN]].
+It is developed by Funatics, seen by the similar format for [scene files](./SCN/index.md).

 ## Data Format